Sathuranga Vettai: Plot

-Gandhi Babu is a skilled con artist, who dreams of doing ingenious scams and executes them perfectly.
-His scams include selling ignorant people ordinary snakes, claiming that they are exotic and will fetch crores in the international market, promoting a nonexistent multilevel marketing company with its controversial chain referral schemes promising a BMW car within a year.
-His scams include duping people through impersonation – posing close to/claiming relationship with influential people, the convincing people of things such as Lilliput, exotic stones, and artifacts, last but not least the infamous Emu scam, where the investors were offered exorbitant returns through Emu farms.
-Bhanu is from a poor family, who comes to work for Gandhi and falls for his charms.
+Gandhi Babu is a skilled con artist who exploits avaricious folks and businessmen through various schemes.
+His scams include selling ignorant people ordinary snakes, claiming that they are exotic and will fetch crores in the international market, promoting a nonexistent multilevel marketing company with its controversial chain referral schemes and promising a BMW car within a year.
+His scams include duping people through impersonation, claiming relationships with influential people, convincing people of things such as Lilliput, exotic stones, and artefacts; and executing the infamous emu scam, where the investors were offered exorbitant returns through emu farms.
+Bhanu, from a poor family, comes to work for Gandhi and falls under his charms.
 Despite having a soft corner for her, Gandhi has money as his first priority.
-Because of this, he abandons Bhanu.
-Gandhi is arrested in a minor scam but the local police didn't realise his real identity.
-As the newspaper publishes this scam as a small box news of low importance, ACP Jaya Prakasham of Chennai Police identifies Gandhi and informs the local police and multiple cases are filed against him.
+As a result, he abandons Bhanu.
+Gandhi is arrested in a minor scam, but the local police do not realise his real identity.
+As the newspaper publishes this scam as a small box news of low importance, ACP Jaya Prakasham of Chennai Police identifies Gandhi and informs the local police, and multiple cases are filed against him.